PrefectHQ/prefect/docs/tutorial/workers.md

     The earlier section discussed the `serve` approach.
 For many use cases, `serve` is sufficient to meet scheduling and orchestration needs.
 Workers and work pools are **optional**.
 Just remember, if infrastructure needs escalate, workers and work pools can become a handy tool.
 The best part?
 You're not locked into one method.
 You can seamlessly combine approaches as needed.

 !!! note "Deployment definition methods differ slightly for workers"
     If you choose to use worker-based execution, the way you define deployments will be different.
-Deployments for workers are configured with `deploy` which requires some additional configuration.
+Deployments for workers are configured with `deploy`, which requires additional configuration.
 A deployment created with `serve` cannot be submitted to a worker.

 The primary reason to use workers and work pools is for __dynamic infrastructure provisioning and configuration__.
 For example, you might have a workflow that has expensive infrastructure requirements and is run infrequently.